APshenkin/instanceof-failure/README.md

 # instanceof-failure

-Just a simple example of failed `instanceof` check when different filename cases are used in `imports`.
+Just a simple example of failed `instanceof` check when different filename letter cases are used in `imports`.

 Repoduced on Mac OS.